chendrix/rspec-style-guide/README.md

 * Be careful not to focus on being "DRY" by moving repeated expectations into a shared environment too early, as this can lead to brittle tests that rely too much on one other.

-# Contributing

-Feel free to open tickets or send pull requests with improvements.
-Thanks in advance for your help!

-# Spread the Word

-A community-driven style guide is of little use to a community that doesn't know about its existence.
-Tweet about the guide, share it with your friends and colleagues.
-Every comment, suggestion or opinion we get makes the guide just a little bit better.
-And we want to have the best possible guide, don't we?